jdgillespie91/aoc/aoc/day5/investigation.rst

     ...     return from_position + maze[from_position]

 It definitely improves things but it's difficult to say by precisely how much (due to poor benchmarking; more on this in a second).
-Changing both parts two modify in place means that the test suite runs in around 12 seconds.
+Changing both parts to modify in place means that the test suite runs in around 12 seconds.
 That's good enough for now.

 Benchmarking